anis-dr/symfony-docker/README.md

 # Symfony Project using docker

-This is a docker envirement for a Symfony project ``./project`` directory is where to find all the Symfony source code
+This is a docker envirement for a Symfony project.

+``./project`` directory is where to find all the Symfony source code